prantobiswas321/educational-site/README.md

 # BrilliantBrain educational tutoring website

-Here is the live site link [BrilliantBrain](https://brilliantbrain.netlify.app/home).
+Here is the live site link: [BrilliantBrain](https://brilliantbrain.netlify.app/home)

 # Website specifications:
 * This is a educational website.